yotammanor/bluegreenbooks/README.md

-# bluegreenbooks
+# Blue/Green Books
-A demo implementation of an Application-based Blue/Green Migration in Django.
+This is a demo implementation of an Application-based Blue/Green Deployment in Django.
+If you don't know what Blue/Green Deployment is, [Martin Fowler](https://martinfowler.com/bliki/BlueGreenDeployment.html) is always a great starting point.

+App-based Blue/Green Deployment is similar to a regular Blue/Green, but all the blue/green mechanisms are implemented inside a single app, talking with one database that supports only one schema structure at a given moment.
+This greatly simplifies the complexity of maintaining data consistency, without any degragation in the user experience (no need for read-only mode).

+This is an experimental approach, and this project shows a complete working walkthrough of a naively simple case.
+I'd love to hear if you tried it in a more complex setting, and whether you succeeded or faced problems that failed the approach.

-This project is the companion of [this talk](https://github.com/yotammanor/bluegreenbooks/blob/master/PyWebIL%20-%20App%20Based%20Blue%20Green%20Migrations%20With%20Django.pptx), although both are standalone, and each can (hopefully) be understood without the other.
+This project is the companion of [this talk](https://github.com/yotammanor/bluegreenbooks/blob/master/PyWebIL%20-%20App%20Based%20Blue%20Green%20Migrations%20With%20Django.pptx), originally given at [PyWeb-IL](https://www.meetup.com/PyWeb-IL/events/246639354/).
+Both the talk and the repo are standalones, and each can (hopefully) be understood without the other.

-This implementation heavily draws on https://github.com/jazzband/django-hosts, and on [work done](https://github.com/masschallenge/standards/blob/master/blue_green_transitions.md) by my team and I at MassChallenge Inc.
+Credits: This implementation heavily draws on https://github.com/jazzband/django-hosts, and on [work done](https://github.com/masschallenge/standards/blob/master/blue_green_transitions.md) by my team and I at [MassChallenge Inc.](http://masschallenge.org/join-our-team)

 Comments, suggestions and spin-offs are more than welcome.